 The artificial Pashan Lake in Pune

 Located near the Pashan suburbs is the artificial lake of Pashan.
-It is located at a distance of 12 km from Pune city centre.
-Built during the British rule the Pashan Lake fulfilled the requirement of water in the region.
+It is located at a distance of 12 km from Pune city center.
+Built during British rule the Pashan Lake fulfilled the requirement of water in the region.
 The water to the lake is supplied by the Ram Nadi, a small rivulet.
-There is a barrage at the northern side of the lake which too controls the lake.
-The lake covers an area of 40 square kilometer and is a source of water to the residence of the governor and Pashan village as well.
+There is a barrage at the northern side of the lake which to controls the lake.
+The lake covers an area of 40 square kilometers and is a source of water to the residents of the governor and Pashan village as well.
 Presently the quality of the water is not good enough and pollution rose due to urbanization.

-Apart from such environmental threats visitors find the place ideal for landscape painting and photography.
-Many artists are seen drawing image of live nature that are seen in front of them.
-It is a full picturesque destination.
-Students of ornithology find this place a delightful one and they often visit there to spot different migratory birds like coot, heron, pied kingfisher, red ramped swallow, and opened billed stork and many more.
+Apart from such environmental threats, visitors find the place ideal for landscape painting and photography.
+Many artists are seen drawing images of live nature that are seen in front of them.
+It is a fully picturesque destination.
+Students of ornithology find this place a delightful one and they often visit there to spot different migratory birds like coot, heron, pied kingfisher, red-ramped swallow, open-billed stork, and many more.
 The environmentalists are continuously fighting with threatening issues and are planning to build a bird sanctuary nearby.
 Everybody wants cool and fresh air and people from the city are always in search of such places where they can freely breathe.

 How to reach Pashan Lake

-Pune station serves as the nearest railway station.
+The Pune station serves as the nearest railway station.
 The lake stands on the HH Prince Aga Khan Road in Sangamvadi.
-Pune railway hub is connected to all major cities’ railway junction of India.
-Pune airport is the nearest airport that is located at a distance of 10 km from the centre of the city in Lohagaon.
-The charges of hiring acab from there up to the city are 200 INR.
+Pune railway hub is connected to all major cities railway junctions in India.
+Pune airport is the nearest airport that is located at a distance of 10 km from the center of the city of Lohagaon.
+The charges of hiring a cab from there up to the city are 200 INR.
 Auto rickshaws are there in huge numbers available from the railway station and the airport as well directly to the spot.
-And if you are not comfortable with auto rickshaws then go for taxi available from any part of the city which will take you to the sight very soon and in a relax able manner.
+And if you are not comfortable with auto-rickshaws then go for a taxi available from any part of the city which will take you to the sight very soon and in a relaxed able manner.

 Tips to follow

-- Never go for the transport that offers cheap price rather go for buses from the regular bus depots which is amore safe option.
+- Never go for the transport that offers cheap prices rather go for buses from the regular bus depots which is a more safe option.

-- Follow the process of meter reading whenever you are in auto rickshaw and never make payments if they charge without meter.
+- Follow the process of meter reading whenever you are in an auto rickshaw and never make payments if they charge without a meter.